 The Greek names Jacobus and Jacob (English: James) was a common name in the 1st century and several are mentioned in the Bible.
 To confuse matters further, their identities sometimes appear to overlap:

 St. James the Greater

-It seems that the zealous temper of James and his leadership of the Jewish Christians, led Agrippa to choose him to be the first apostle to be martyred6.
-The man who brought James to trial was so moved by James's testimony that he became a Christian and was decapitated with James in 44 A.D. during the Passover.
+It seems that the zealous temper of James and his leadership of the Jewish Christians, led Herod Agrippa I to choose him to be the first Apostle to be martyred6.
+The man who brought James to trial was so moved by James's testimony that he became a Christian and was decapitated (by sword) with James in 42 A.D.

 The remains of James are believed to be entombed in Compostela, northwest Spain.
 The Spanish name for James is Santiago; therefore the shrine is called Santiago de Compostela.
 Since the Middle Ages, countless European pilgrims have visited this tomb.

 This Spanish connection is from the assumption that James used his seafaring knowledge as a fisherman to take Christianity to Spain, although this is doubted by some scholars.
 No authentic writings have been found to support this notion and when Paul wrote to the Romans in 58 A.D., he said he would go to Spain "to preach the Gospel where Christ was not known"7.
 Nevertheless, it is understood that the relics of St. James were at some time taken to Compostela.

 Although James was a zealous 'son of thunder'8, the title of St. James the Greater is simply to differentiate him from the following...